 - The total value and number of properties in your portfolio

 - Your credit record

-And the variations available from different lenders which could work to your advantage include:
+And the variations available from different lenders which could work to your advantage include the following:

 - ICR may range from 120% to 145%